-Inspiyr recently spoke with Dr. Alan Christianson, an integrative healthcare provider who believes true health starts with lifestyle, not popping pills.
-Dr. Christianson spoke about the problem with traditional medicine today, why taking a pill is not the solution to most ailments today, and how men can stay healthy into their golden years by making a few subtle lifestyle changes now.
+Inspiyr recently spoke with Dr. Alan Christianson, an integrative healthcare provider and co-author of The Complete Idiot’s Guide to Thyroid Disease who believes true health starts with lifestyle, not popping pills.
+Dr. Christianson spoke about the problem with traditional medicine today, why taking a pill is not the solution to most ailments today, and how you can stay healthy into your golden years by making a few subtle lifestyle changes now.

 Inspiyr: What’s the problem with traditional medicine in the US today?

-If there’s a single problem, it’s that there’s not really a focus upon gaining health, it’s really a matter of short-term management of symptoms.
+Dr. C: If there’s a single problem, it’s that there’s not really a focus upon gaining health, it’s really a matter of short-term management of symptoms.
 There’s not really a focus on resolving symptoms, instead there’s a focus of mitigating them for periods of time.
 A lot of it comes down to how things are incentivized.

 Nearly all “new” medications nowadays are not really new treatments but instead they’re what we call “patent extenders”.
 It’s a huge process to get a new product approved to treat a condition – it takes about $300 – $500 million to get a new drug on the market to treat a condition.